-ROY H. TIARKS has been an active self-employed farmer for the last 47 years.
-He has also served on various boards over the past 36 years, including: the board of directors of Federal Farm Credit Banks Funding Corporation from 2001 to 2013, where he served on the risk, governance, and compensation committees; the board of directors of AgriBank, FCB from 2003 to 2017, where he served on the finance, audit, risk, and compensation committees; the board of directors of AgAmerica, FCB from 1996 to 2003, where he served on the compensation, audit, and finance committees; the board of directors of PCA of the Midlands from 1986 to 1996, where he served on the finance and credit committees; and the board of directors of Agriculture PCA from 1981 to 1985, where he served on the credit committee.
-Mr. Tiarks graduated from lowa State University with a two year degree in Farm Operations.
+ROY H. TIARKS, 71, has been a member of the Board of Directors of Farmer Mac since May 13, 2021 and serves as a member of the Credit Risk Committee, the Enterprise Risk Committee, and the Strategy and Business Development Committee.
+Mr. Tiarks has been an active self-employed farmer for the last 48 years.
+He has also served on various boards over the past 37 years, including: the board of directors of Federal Farm Credit Banks Funding Corporation from 2001 to 2013, where he served on the risk, governance, and compensation committees; the board of directors of AgriBank, FCB from 2003 to 2017, where he served on the finance, audit, risk, and compensation committees; the board of directors of PCA of the Midlands from 1986 to 1996, where he served on the finance and credit committees; and the board of directors of Agriculture PCA from 1981 to 1985, where he served on the credit committee.
+Mr. Tiarks graduated from Iowa State University with a two year degree in Farm Operations.